WVURAIL/lightwork/README.md

 31. [LightWork Memo 031](/memos/LightWorkMemo031.pdf) Additive Interferometry with 2 Horn Telescopes
 32. [LightWork memo 032](/memos/LightWorkMemo032-PailOfMilkyWay-r5.pdf) Gather a Pail of Milky Way.
 Construction guide for a very small, very sensitive horn radio telescope.
 33. [LightWork memo 033](https://arxiv.org/pdf/2411.00057) Jack Phelps, High School Student, presents a remarkably clear description of their Radio Telescope and Observations. <span style='font-size:50px;'>&#128079;</span>
-34. [LightWork memo 034](/memos/LightWorkMemo034-SimpleBase-r5.pdf) Guide to Building a Horn Telescope Base.
+34. [LightWork memo 034](/memos/LightWorkMemo034-SimpleBase-r5.pdf) Guide to Building a Pail-Of-Milky-Way Telescope Base.
 Construction guide for easily pointing a horn radio telescope.
+This memo is superceeded by Memo 36.
 35. [LightWork memo 035](/memos/LightWorkMemo035-ConeHorn-r5.pdf) Guide to Building a Cone Horn Telescope.
 Construction guide for an even simpler and more sensitive Radio Telescope. <span style='font-size:50px;'>&#128079;</span>
 36. [LightWork memo 036](/memos/LightWorkMemo036-ConeHornBase-r7.pdf) Updated Telescope base, construction simpler and work with Cone Horn.
-This memo supercees memo 34. <span style='font-size:50px;'>&#128079;</span>
+This memo superceeds memo 34. <span style='font-size:50px;'>&#128079;</span>
 37. [LightWork memo 037](/memos/LightWorkMemo037-PointingOffsets-r1.pdf) Technique for finding pointing offsets based on 24 hours of observations.
 _Note that some larger PDFs must be downloaded for viewing.
 Github is not immediately displaying all files._